Evaluation#

 34 34 4 0.595862 ...
 Tree OSBS_029.tif True

 The evaluation method uses deepforest.predict_image for each of the paths supplied in the image_path column.
 This means that the entire image is passed for prediction.
 This will not work for large images.
-The deepforest.predict_tile method does a couple things under hood that need to be repeated for evaluation.
+The deepforest.predict_tile method does a couple things under the hood that need to be repeated for evaluation.

 psuedo_code: